 Pandesal Recipe is consumed by the majority of the Filipinos as a breakfast in the morning.
 It can also serve as snacks with their preferred spread such as cheese whiz, liver spread and many more.

 Pandesal Recipe is straight forward to make as it may seem but there are secrets to bake it properly.

 A common mistake newbies make when making Pandesal Recipe is that it will turn out hard like a stone when not done properly.
 I experienced the same so I have shown the procedure carefully for you to follow.

-I even asked help from a friend who has perfected the way it is done, I heard she has or is planning to start a bakery business in the Philippines and she has been doing this for a long time.
+I even asked help from a friend who has perfected the way it is done, I heard she has or is planning to start a bakery business in the Philippines.

 If you haven't subscribe to our youtube channel please do so and if you have any questions please leave a comment and do nor forget this rate this.

 - 1 tsp salt

 - 3 cups plain flour

 - Mix the yeast, warm milk and add 1 tbsp of sugar.